lim147/CS1XA3/Assign3/README.md

 ## ExprPretty

-The module contains the customer Show instance of expression data type and provides a nicely printing-out form to expressions:
+The module contains the customizing Show instance of expression data type and provides a nicely printing-out form to expressions:

 - bracket the items of each step of operations
 - make constructor `Add` printing-out form as `+`